mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/critical_thinking.md

 4. Create basic questions
     1. Generating questions will lead to a deeper understanding
 5. What if our prevous assumption was wrong?
 What if two weight travel at different speed if dropped from sky-scrapper?
+6. Question to learn, not question to suspect (Spritual advise)

 ## Generate oposite view - questions current stand